Dance parties, protests continue as vote counting nears end in Philadelphia

 Three days after Election Day, both Biden and Trump are hotly contesting Pennsylvania's 20 electoral votes.
 If Biden wins the Keystone State, he would be the projected winner.
 Trump needs Pennsylvania and three of the four uncalled battleground states in order to keep his seat.

-On one side, it's a dance party in support of Democrat Joe Biden, and on the other, President Donald Trump supporters.
+On one side, it's a dance party - complete with Elmo and a drum line - in support of Democrat Joe Biden, and on the other, President Donald Trump supporters.

+We found him: #Philly Elmo.
+The drumline has arrived to the #Pennsylvannia Convention Center #Jawn #Election2020 #BattlegroundState @6abc pic.twitter.com/HA6cO7aMqP— George Solis (@GeorgeSolis) November 6, 2020

 #Election2020: Scenes outside #Pennsylvannia Convention Center:— George Solis (@GeorgeSolis) November 6, 2020